Media, College of

 Students seeking to transfer from another university may apply early in the spring semester provided they will have completed at least 30 transferable hours by the end of the spring semester.
 Hours planned during upcoming summer semesters are not considered.
 Applications are available from the Office of Undergraduate Admissions.

 Inter-college transfer students (students already on campus) should include a personal essay of up to 500 words.
 The essay should demonstrate the applicant's media-related abilities and detail the applicant's interest in and demonstrated commitment to a career for which a College of Media degree would be appropriate.

 Admission is competitive.
 While there is no specific requirement regarding grades, a strong GPA is advantageous especially in core classes that are part of the major you wish to transfer in to.
 Students with the best essays and the best academic or professional qualifications, including any pertinent extracurricular activities or internships, will receive highest priority.
 For a University of Illinois student, one way to demonstrate interest is to have earned a grade of B or better in introductory courses such as ADV 150, JOUR 200, MACS 100, MACS 101, MACS 261, MACS 262, or other courses taught by the College.

 Students currently enrolled in other colleges on campus are accepted on the condition that by the time they join the College at the start of the semester after they apply, they must:

-- Have completed at least two semesters in the University of Illinois college to which they were admitted, if admitted as freshmen.
+- Have completed at least two semesters in the University of Illinois at Urbana-Champaign academic unit to which they were admitted, if admitted as freshmen.

 - Be in good academic standing.